agrc/gis.utah.gov/about/policy/sgid/index.md

 date: 2019-12-04 10:01:27 -0500
 ---

-The following policies apply to data in the internal SGID Enterprise Geodatabase.
+The following policies apply to data in the internal SGID geodatabase, which is a curated database of state-wide datasets.
+It is maintained as an internal, AGRC-only Esri Enterprise Geodatabase and is available to everyone as the cloud-hosted, PostGIS-backed [OpenSGID]({% link sgid/open-sgid/index.md %}).
+The contents of the SGID are also uploaded to the Utah SGID groups of our [ArcGIS Online Organization](https://utah.maps.arcgis.com).

 ## Adding New Datasets to the SGID
 {: .text-left }

 We strive to achieve and maintain a high standard of quality for the SGID.
-One of the best ways to do this is making sure all datasets coming into the SGID are high-quality datasets.
 We use the following policies and procedures to guide this effort.

 ### Qualifying Datasets
 {: .text-left }